 Inhalation is by far the fastest-acting method because the cannabinoids get delivered directly in your bloodstream through your lungs.

 Oral ingestion such as lozenges and sublingual administration of oils is another fast-acting method.
-Ingesting edibles that need to go through the digestive system, like brownies, gummies, and even capsules will provide longer-lasting relief, but will also take longer to kick in.
+Ingesting edibles that need to go through the digestive system, like brownies, capsules, and even CBD gummies will provide longer-lasting pain relief, but will also take longer to kick in.

 Finally, topicals, such as creams and balms, can also provide you with fast-acting local pain relief.